 Even when a program is not grant-based, the U.S. is working with countries to avoid the debt trap.
 India, for example, is trying a bold approach.
 A U.S.-backed initiative leverages private investor capital to improve health care for 600,000 new mothers and their babies in India.
 The project, which makes economic sense for the hospitals involved, is called the largest and most ambitious of its kind.

 “This is our first health-impact bond.
-I’m quite sure it won’t be our last,” USAID Administrator Mark Green said at the World Economic Forum in Davos.
+I’m quite sure it won’t be our last,” USAID Administrator Mark Green said at the World Economic Forum in Davos in 2018.
 “It is a step forward toward a more sustainable and increasingly country-led approach to maternal and child health.”